RUC-NLPIR/FlashRAG-MindSpore/README.md

 ## :robot: Supporting Methods

-We have implemented 14 works with a consistent setting of:
+Based on MindSpore Framework, we currently have implemented 9 works with a consistent setting of:
 - **Generator:** LLAMA3-8B-instruct with input length of 2048
 - **Retriever:** e5-base-v2 as embedding model, retrieve 5 docs per query
 - **Prompt:** A consistent default prompt, template can be found in the [<u>method details</u>](./docs/baseline_details.md).